jasonrdsouza/jasonrdsouza.github.io/content/post/sorting.md

 ![Quicksort Animation](/img/posts/quicksort.gif)

-Quicksort is one of the more widespread sorting algorithms, and was the default sorting approach in Unix, C, and Java initially.
+Quicksort is one of the most widespread sorting algorithms, and was the default sorting approach in Unix, C, and Java for some time.
-It has been replaced by fancier sorts with better real-world runtimes, but it typically works very well in practice.
+It has been replaced by fancier sorts with better real-world runtimes, but remains very effective in practice.
 The idea behind its implementation is to choose a “pivot” element from the collection at random, and push everything less than the pivot to its left, and everything greater than the pivot to its right.